-Figure 1 shows the estimated results on changes in economics of smart community using photovoltaic cell and electricity storage system under various cost conditions.
+Figure 1 shows the estimated results on changes in economics of smart community using photovoltaic cell and electricity storage system under various conditions.
 The increase on the capacity of electricity storage system is quite important to reduce purchased electricity by using photovoltaic cell effectively in the smart community.
 Based on these results in this study, the purchased electricity could be largely reduced if the size of electricity storage system becomes larger.

-However, under the present cost conditions such as the photovoltaic system cost 400,000 Yen/kW and the electricity storage cost 150,000 Yen/kWh, the economics of smart community become worse rapidly, judging from the payback years.
+However, under the present cost conditions such as the photovoltaic system cost 350,000 Yen/kW for houshold and 300,000 Yen/kW for Megasolar, and the electricity storage cost 150,000 Yen/kWh, the economics of smart community become worse rapidly, judging from the payback years, as shown in Fig. 1.
 It is considered that the infiltration of smart communities would be quite difficult in the present stage, because the cost burden of introducing smart facilities, especially the electricity storage system is too large.